ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/week1/index.md

 Book](https://doc.rust-lang.org/book/ch01-00-getting-started.html) walk you
 through installing Rust, as well.
-We'll assume you've gone through the “Programming a Guessing Game” chapter of that book before you go on, so writing and running a Rust program isn't too weird.
+We'll assume you've gone through the “Programming a Guessing Game” chapter of that book before you go on, so writing and running a Rust program isn't too weird to you.

 ## The Adder Language